sgolden4/FileSharingSystem/FileSharing/readme-server.txt

 To run the server:
-From the command line, in the directory containing FileServerMain.class, type: java FileServerMain
+From the command line, in the directory containing FileServerMain.class, type:

+java FileServerMain <server_address> <server_address> ...

+where each <server_address> is replaced by the address of another of these servers.

 When the server starts up, it starts checking the predetermined ports for other servers of its type.
-If we actually had multiple physical servers to test with, we would have stored ip addresses for the servers, and it would check those, but for simulation purposes, we just treat the preassigned ports as the server locations.
+It checks each server given at the command line, as well as the local host (127.0.0.1).
 As soon as the server finds an open port in the range, it starts up a server socket on that port, and then continues checking the other ports for servers.
+No two servers will take the same port.
 The server logs its status to the console, and when it has checked all the ports, it will log that it is ready and start listening for connections.

+Note: the client was designed assuming the servers would all be on the local machine.
+If a server is set up on a different machine, the client won't find it, but files sent from the client to a server on the local machine will get distributed to the other servers regardless of which machine they are on.

 The server accepts the following commands from the client: